abrahamlaria/static-website/content/architecture/stop-being-a-traditional-software-architect.md

 <a target="_blank"  href="https://www.amazon.com/gp/product/1680502093/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=1680502093&linkCode=as2&tag=alaria-20&linkId=5f464cbf0ed658f9512a117920030fe6"><img border="0" src="//ws-na.amazon-adsystem.com/widgets/q?_encoding=UTF8&MarketPlace=US&ASIN=1680502093&ServiceVersion=20070822&ID=AsinImage&WS=1&Format=_SL250_&tag=alaria-20" ></a><img src="//ir-na.amazon-adsystem.com/e/ir?t=alaria-20&l=am2&o=1&a=1680502093" width="1" height="1" border="0" alt="" style="border:none !important; margin:0px !important;" />
 <span style="font-size: 12px; line-height: normal;">**Reference:** Michael Keeling, __Design It!__, 2017, Pragmatic Bookshelf.</span>

-<span style="font-size: 12px; line-height: normal;">**Disclaimer:** The image above contains my Amazon affiliate link.
+> <span style="font-size: 12px; line-height: normal;">**Disclaimer:** The image above contains my Amazon affiliate link.
 If you buy the book from it I will receive a small commission that will go in full towards covering the cost of maintaining my website.
 However the content of this post is my honest opinion.
 In no way it is influenced by any possible sell.
-I'm also a proud owner of a copy of this book, for which a paid full price.</span>
+I'm also a proud owner of a copy of the book, for which a paid full price.</span>